Chapter 01

 The Three-Body Problem.

 Two bodies under gravity: solved exactly in 1687 by Newton.
-Add a third, and three centuries of effort failed to find a closed-form solution.
-Why?
+Add a third, and three centuries of effort fail to find a closed-form solution.
+Everyone concluded the problem is unsolvable.
+They are looking for the wrong kind of answer.

 The setup, in one line.